ur-whitelab/hoomd-tf/README.md

 4. Add timing tests
 5. Add coverage
 6. Add c++ tests (?)
 Should not have any non python accessible code
+7. Revisit and make sure namings are consistent
+8. Use the MPI/GPU/Multi-GPU code in CMakeLists.txt
+9. Now that forking is not done, we should revert to using the hoomd error reporting mechanism

 ## Syntax Naming
 ### C++